Gastrointestinal Health: Colonoscopies, Common Gastrointestinal Issues in Women, and Kids and Stomachache

-* Their stomachache is so several that they can’t get out of bed or move around at all.
+- Their stomachache is so severe that they can’t get out of bed or move around at all.

 If you do have to get help from a doctor, they will do a careful exam to diagnose the problem.
 They may also do an X-ray or ultrasound to get a better look.
 Our community is fortunate, as Cone Health has an exceptional network of pediatricians, providers and community partners dedicated to helping you in your family’s health care journey.